bessagroup/f3dasm/docs/source/rst_doc_files/classes/design/experimentdata.rst

     >>> project_dir = "folder/to/my_project_directory"
     >>> data = ExperimentData(project_dir=project_dir)

-You can also set the project directoy manually after creation with the :meth:`~f3dasm.ExperimentData.set_project_dir` method"
+You can also set the project directory manually after creation with the :meth:`~f3dasm.ExperimentData.set_project_dir` method"

 .. code-block:: python